Bobbie Infant Formula Review & Analysis

 Where to Buy Bobbie Formulas?

-The Bobbie formula is available exclusively through the Bobbie website, where they currently sell each 400g (14.1 ounce) can for $26 (in a 4-pack).
+The Bobbie formula is available exclusively through the Bobbie website, where they currently sell each 400g (14.1 ounces) can for $26 (in a 4-pack).
+You can also now find it at Target.

 That's about $1.84 per ounce, making it around the same price as most European baby formulas (such as HiPP Combiotik), but a bit more expensive than most other US organic brands such as Earth's Best and Happy Baby.